muehlefeldt/unity-machine-learning/docs/run-log.md

 * Result is not too bad ...

 ## 1350
 * Rerun of 1349 but with simple dense reward structure.
+1349 was sparse reward with static punishment for each step.
   * currentReward = -0.01f * m_DistToTargetNormal;
 * How does this behave with decision period 5 and decisions between?
+* Converge against +1f?
+* Shouldn't a dense reward help the training speed?
+* Attention: Punishment per step is now higher!
+Result is lower initial reward.
+* Question: Decision period higher?

+## 1351
+* Continue based on 1350.
+* Does this converge?
+Against which value?

+## ToDo
+* How do we ensure enough distance between agent and target at respawn?